-The pine nut cream ice cream is a very creamy ice cream with acacia honey.
-An additional crunch effect is created by the extra portion of caramelized pine nuts.
-These seeds are not exactly cheap, but it is worth trying this recipe.
-All the people who have tested it so far have been totally enthusiastic.
+Pine nuts are not exactly cheap, but it is worth trying this recipe.
+All the people who have tested it so far have been completely thrilled.

 - Put milk, cream, orange peel, coffee beans, salt, egg yolk and white sugar in a pot and mix